TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/04_lesson/lab.md

 # Lab 2.04 - Game Show

+## In your Notebook

-1) Follow the flow of execution in the following programs and predict what will happen for each one:
+### Follow the flow of execution in the following programs and predict what will happen for each one:

+### Example 1

 ```python
     a = 100